Applying to HREC

 • participation is presumed unless action is taken to decline.

-A specific request for approval of this recruitment process must be included in the application to the HREC.
-All sub-sections of section 2.3.6 (a-i) of the National Statement should be addressed in the application – outlined in either section 6.1.2 of the WA Health Ethics Application Form or the consent section of the HREA and the protocol.
+All sub-sections of section 2.3.6 (a-i) of the National Statement must be addressed in the application – outlined in either section 6.1.2 of the WA Health Ethics Application Form or the consent section of the HREA and the protocol.

 Aboriginal and Torres Strait Islander people